yaooo/Image_Sensor_Transformation/README.md

 You will have to have the following application installed:

 * Android Studio and the corresponding SDK
-* The cell phone should at least have the accelerometer, proximity senor and magnetic sensor.
+* The cell phone should at least have the accelerometer, proximity sensor and magnetic sensor.

 ## Overview
 * With the three senors above, users are able to make modifications on image selected using different actions.